9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they do:

-The V Foundation funds game-changing research and promising scientists to combat cancers affecting adults and children.
-Through a highly competitive selection process, The V Foundation’s Scientific Advisory Committee awards grants to the most promising people and projects.
-Grants for childhood cancer research are funded through the charity’s Dick Vitale Fund for Pediatric Cancer.
+The V Foundation invests in game-changing research and promising scientists to combat cancers affecting adults and children.
+Through a competitive selection process, the V Foundation’s Scientific Advisory Committee awards grants to the most promising people and projects.
+Grants for pediatric cancer research are funded through the charity’s Dick Vitale Fund for Pediatric Cancer.
 These include research into new therapy treatments for pediatric cancer patients, as well as better ways to protect the reproductive health of young cancer patients.

 🚀